rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-10-07-b8ac4ca7a735dc8b-revision-in-list-of-approved-banks-for-the-issuance-of-fdrs-and-bgs.md

 source: nse
 stocks: []
 tags:
-- approved-banks
-- fdr
 - bank-guarantee
-- debt-segment
 - collateral
+- debt-securities
+- empanelment
+- fdr
+- margin-deposit
 - security-deposit
-- margin-deposit
 title: Revision in List of Approved Banks for the issuance of FDRs and BGs
 ---